Most Spoken Languages in Asia

-Let’s take a look at the most widely spoken languages and the contribution of each language in APAC language pool.
+Let’s take a look at the most widely spoken languages and the contribution of each language in the APAC language pool.

-You may all have heard about Mandarin, the widest spoken language in the Asian region and the language of China, the leader of APAC countries.
+You may all have heard about Chinese Mandarin, the widest spoken language in the Asian region and the language of China, the leader of APAC countries.
 It is spoken by approximately 1,200,000,000 speakers—a 51% chunk of Asia.
 Mandarin is one that does not miss any list of useful and most popular languages—without fail!

 This popularity of Mandarin is mainly due to the huge economic shifts experienced by China in the last few decades that have put this language on the face of Asia’s most popular languages.
-Considering the quantum leaps this language is making, it is easy to believe analysts’ estimate that China will become a leading economy by year 2050.
+Considering the quantum leaps this language is making, it is easy to believe analysts estimate that China will become a leading economy by the year 2050.

-English, the official and business language of the world is a lingua franca of not only the United States and England, it is also spoken widely in Asia Pacific region.
+English, the official and business language of the world is a lingua franca of not only the United States and England, but it is also spoken widely in the Asia Pacific region.
 In fact, English occupies the second slot in the most spoken languages in Asia with 400,000,000 people speaking English.
 That is roughly 17% of the population.
 To say that English is the “language of the globe” would be an understatement.
 English is the head of languages after Mandarin and is likely to occupy the same spot in the future as well.

 Japanese is another contender for the most spoken languages of Asia with 120,000,000 speakers that constitute about 5% of the total population.
 The Japanese economy is well-known for its advancements in the field of science and information technology.
-Considering this aspect, Japanese has secured a comfortable niche in the Asian market and is likely to be the same in the future.
+Considering this aspect, the Japanese have secured a comfortable niche in the Asian market and is likely to be the same in the future.

 Korean and Vietnamese:

-The reason these two languages have been mentioned in a combined way is that both are spoken by approximately 80,000,000 speaker or 3% of total Asian population.
+The reason these two languages have been mentioned in a combined way is that both are spoken by approximately 80,000,000 speakers or 3% of the total Asian population.
 Although a small figure in comparison to other languages, Korean and Vietnamese are likely to flourish in the coming days due to the strong influence of Korea and Vietnam.

 Burmese and Malaysian: